Rate of Growth

 |No. of meetings||% of members|

-Three-quarters of members (74%) have a sponsor, and most have contact with their sponsor on at least a weekly basis (daily, 9%; weekly, 54%).
-A further 23% speak with or have contact with their sponsor monthly.
+70% of members have a sponsor, and most have contact with their sponsor on at least a weekly basis (daily, 11%; weekly, 56%).
+A further 7% speak with or have contact with their sponsor monthly.

-Slightly fewer than one-third of NA members (31%) sponsor others.
-Among all sponsors, most have from one or two sponsees (59%), but a few sponsors (7%) have more than seven sponsees.
+About one-quarter of NA members (24%) sponsor others.
+Among all sponsors, most have from one or two sponsees (64%), but a few sponsors (8%) have more than seven sponsees.

 Twelve Steps of recovery

 Working the Twelve Steps with a sponsor is another essential element of the NA programme, and 88% of NA members report having begun to work the steps.
-Further, almost half of all members (47%) report that they have worked on all Twelve Steps.
+Further, around half of all members report that they have worked on all Twelve Steps.
+As the length of clean time increases, the proportion of members that have worked through all the Twelve Steps at least once increases.

 Length of Drug Use

-Just over half of members (55%) used drugs for 15 years or more, before getting clean, and a further quarter (24%) used them for ten to 14 years.
-A total of 16% reported using drugs for five to nine years, and 5% used them for up to five years before getting clean.
+More than one-quarter of members (29%) used drugs for 20 years or more, before getting clean, nearly half (47%) for ten to 20 years, and 24% used them for up to ten years before getting clean.

 Drugs used regularly